Suri Sehgal: Personal life

 Suri Sehgal met Edda Gudrun Jeglinsky (born December 25, 1941, in Breslau, Silesia) a few weeks after she first came to the United States from Germany in 1962 to live as an au pair in the home of Henry Kissinger, a professor at Harvard at the time.
 Suri and Edda shared a refugee past as children.
 Edda's family had been forced to flee from their country of origin, German Silesia, near the end of WWII.
-The Jeglinskys escaped to Bavaria in 1945 and later settled in Göppingen, Germany.

-When Suri completed his PhD at Harvard, he moved to Des Moines, Iowa, to work with Bill Brown at Pioneer Hi-Bred Corn Company.
-After the completion of her two-year commitment to the Kissingers, Edda moved to Des Moines, Iowa.
+The Jeglinskys escaped to Bavaria in 1945 and settled in Göppingen, Germany.
+When Suri completed his Ph.D. at Harvard, he moved to Des Moines, Iowa, to work with Bill Brown at Pioneer Hi-Bred Corn Company.
+After completing her two-year commitment to the Kissingers, Edda moved to Des Moines, Iowa.
 Suri and Edda were married in the home of Bill and Alice Brown in 1964.
 The Sehgals raised four children, helped raise two nephews, and opened their home to other relatives who emigrated from India to the United States.

-The creation of their foundations and the Sehgals’ ongoing commitment to philanthropy was rooted in the violence and loss they each experienced during their childhoods as fleeing refugees from their countries of origin.
+The creation of their foundations and the Sehgals’ ongoing commitment to philanthropy was rooted in the violence and loss they experienced during their childhoods as refugees fleeing from their countries of origin.
 Both are proud Americans who want to share their good fortune.